3noch/Dewhiten/README.md

     $ make

-Then run it like this
+Then run it like this:

     $ ./dewhiten